Towards quantitative Low Energy Ion Scattering on CaSiO$_3$ from Comparison to Multiple-Scattering-Resolved Dynamical Binary Collision Approximation Simulations: Discussion

 \section{Discussion}

 In order to compare the BCA simulated LEIS spectra with experiment, the experimental LEIS spectra are fit by

-through variation of $\xi_s$, $\xi_d$ and $\xi_m$, which are the charge fractions for single, dual, and multiple collisions, respectively.
-The $f_s(E)$, $f_d(E)$ and $f_m(E)$ are the partial LEIS spectra from a BCA calculation (cf. Fig.~\ref{fig:bca_example}(a)-(c)), which are additionally convoluted with a Gaussian kernel to account for the finite energy resolution of 42\,eV in the experiment.
-An example of the fit result is shown in Fig.~\ref{fig:fit_example} (green solid line).
+through variation of $\xi_\mathrm{s}^{X}$, $\xi_\mathrm{d}^{X}$ and $\xi_\mathrm{m}^{X}$, which are the charge fractions for single, dual, and multiple collisions, respectively, for each element $X$.
+The $f_\mathrm{s}^{X}(E-\delta E^{X})$, $f_\mathrm{d}^{X}(E-\delta E^{X})$, and $f_\mathrm{m}^{X}(E-\delta E^{X})$ are the partial LEIS spectra from a BCA calculation (cf. Fig.~\ref{fig:bca_example}(a)-(c)), which are additionally convolved with a Gaussian kernel to account for the finite energy resolution of 1.4\% of the pass energy in the experiment.
+The $\delta E^{X}$ are energy shifts to the BCA simulations necessary to obtain a good overall fit (see Appendix~\ref{app:calibration}).
+It is known that the single collision peak is shifted to lower energies in LEIS with respect to the position calculated purely by the scattering kinematics given as a result of the additional electronic energy loss at close collisions~\cite{brongersma_surface_2007}.
+We confirmed that this shift is not a result of the spectrometer energy calibration (see the Appendix~\ref{app:calibration}), but is indeed an element- and He-energy-dependent quantity as expected from the energy loss contributions at close collisions~\cite{prusa_practical_2024}.

+An example of the fit result is shown in Fig.~\ref{fig:fit_example} (red solid line).
 Also the non-weighted sum (cf. Fig.~\ref{fig:bca_example}(d)) is shown, which is about 2 orders of magnitude larger than the experimental spectrum.
-This already indicates that the average charge fraction is in the range of $10^{-2}$.
-Also the overall shape is not in agreement with the experiment and only by applying the fit procedure described above, the experimental spectrum can be reproduced.
-Note that the experimental spectrum shows an exponential increase below 200\,eV, which is commonly attributed to the presence of charged secondary ions in the spectrum and could be filtered from the spectrum by using a time-of-flight analysis of the He ions through the electrostatic analyzer~\cite{tellez_new_2014}.
-The overall agreement between the BCA fit and the experiment allows the extraction of the charge fractions for the individual scattering events (single, dual, and multiple).
-Note, that there is a discrepancy between fit and experiment for the Si signal and the Ca+Ar signal.
-The latter can be partially attributed to the fact, that the Ar implantation in the BCA elemental depth profiles does not include Ar out or in diffusion, which might appear in the experiment.
-The Si signal is systematically lower in the experiment than retrieved from the fit, which could be an indication for charge fraction differences when the He undergoes single and dual scattering on Si in contrast to Ca and O. However, due to the overlap of Ca and Ar, we do not further consider elemental-sensitive charge fractionization in this work.
+The average charge fraction for the entire energy range is $\sim 1.9$\%.
+Furthermore, the overall shape is not in agreement with the experiment and only by applying the fit procedure described above can the experimental spectrum be reproduced.
+Note that the experimental spectrum shows an exponential increase to lower energies below 200\,eV, which is commonly attributed to the presence of charged secondary ions in the spectrum and could be filtered from the spectrum using a time-of-flight analysis of the He ions through the electrostatic analyzer~\cite{tellez_new_2014}.
+The overall agreement between the BCA fit and the experiment allows the extraction of the charge fractions for the individual scattering events (single, dual, and multiple) for each element separately.